 This is what I mean when I say that properly set up traditional rigs can be effective …

 … a yawl or a ketch* that can sail round a racing course about equal with a Laser.

-There are some wrinkles in the head of the mainsail (the "head" in a 4 sided sail is the edge tied along the upper spar - the top corner is the "peak") and they are a sign of me being lazy - but a few are OK when the wind is light and you are trying to power up the boat.
+To be picky and see what we can learn, there are some wrinkles in the head of the mainsail (the “head” in a 4 sided sail is the edge tied along the upper spar – the top corner is the “peak”) and they are a sign of me being lazy – but a few are OK when the wind is light and you are trying to power up the boat.

 The other defect is the mizzen is too full.
 Mizzens usually end up too full because sailmakers underestimate just how stiff such short yards, booms and gaffs are if they are designed to be strong enough.

 The pictures above are of me sailing my first design – the BETH sailing canoe on Lake Burley Griffin in Canberra many years ago.
 BETH is the boat that helped me work out how to set up these types of sails properly – I already knew from my racing background what the aims were, but there are some specific things applicable to traditional rigs.

 Which of the traditional rigs has good performance

 The balance lug rig shown here is certainly one of the best candidates for a traditional rig that is capable of very good performance.
 Any of the rigs that restrict sail twist as the sheet is eased are OK.

 The OzGoose below is becoming a popular boat for club racing in the Philippines, where we can build 10 boats for the price of importing one Laser.
 It provides level racing on a low budget and plenty of downwind thrills with top speeds around the 13 knot mark.
 Trainer for family sailing or fun little racing boat one up.

 I have used the balance lug on Beth as well as the Goat Island Skiff and the Drop-in canoe rig.
 A close relative of the balance lug is the lateen (or vice versa) – which the balance lug becomes when it is fully reefed.